microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-getallmessages.md

 ---
-title: "Get allChatMessages"
+title: "chat: getAllMessages"
-description: "Get all chats that a user is a participant in."
+description: "Get messages from all chats that a user is a participant in."
 author: "nkramer"
 localization_priority: Priority
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# Get allChatMessages
+# GetAllChatMessages

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get all [chats](../resources/chatmessage.md) that a user is a participant in, including individual and group chats, meeting chats, and private channel messages.
+Get all messages from all [chats](../resources/chatmessage.md) that a user is a participant in, including one-on-one chats, group chats, and meeting chats.

 ## Permissions